Robdboer/Multilingual-Feature-Extractors-Study/README.md

 ## Data preparation

-The data used in this study is derived from the systematic review of Hamilton & Murphy (2023) [source](https://osf.io/3u982/).
+The data used in this study is derived from a systematic review of [Hamilton & Murphy (2023)](https://osf.io/3u982/).

 To fetch the data: